 I'm no scientist.
 I have never claimed to be.
-The closest I've gotten to being able to honestly consider myself a man of science was when I once, as part of an ill-advised school science experiment, tried to test a hamster ability to form spacial memories, by timing it working its way around a maze.
-This experiment continued for several days until - one day while cleaning the hamster cage in my bathroom - it ran escaped down the plughole of my bath preferring a life of uncertainty in the sewers over the tyranny of a young teenager, a low-quality Lego maze and an earnest desire to impress his attractive school science teacher.
+The closest I've gotten to being able to honestly consider myself a man of science was when I once, as part of an ill-advised school science experiment, tried to test a hamster's ability to form spacial memories, by timing it working its way around a maze.
+This experiment continued for several days until, one day - while cleaning the hamster cage in my bathroom - it ran down the plughole of my bath, never to be seen again.
+It preferred the prospect of a life of uncertainty in the sewers over the tyranny of a low-quality Lego maze and a young teenager with an earnest desire to impress his attractive school science teacher.
 I have also once skimmed through the Wikipedia page for 'science'.

 However, in spite of these limitations I feel confident in saying that there are at least some physiological differences between those born male and those born female.
 One such difference is the tend toward a slight variation in the metabolic rates of men and women, with men typically having slightly higher metabolic rates resulting in their skin and extremities feeling warmer than women's.
 This is essentially the root cause for arguments over temperature controls in communal spaces.